Meyer Intelligence Request briefing

 Analyst judgment

-MI Analysts synthesize the record, the current sources, and competing explanations.
+MI Analysts synthesize the record, source quality, competing explanations, and timing.

 Leadership output